Last Updated: September 12th, 2023 by Jake Cain

 Food in Citi Field You Shouldn’t Miss

-Shake Shack - while there are a number of food options and even burger options at Citi Field, the massive lines in front of Shake Shack aren't just for the great taste.
-Hidden behind section 140, these burgers are actually priced equally to the lower-quality burgers and chicken sandwiches, so come early and wait in line for burgers, cheese fries, and shakes.
-Vegetarians cannot miss the portobello burger with special sauce.
+Shake Shack – while there are a number of food options and even burger options at Citi Field, the massive lines in front of Shake Shack aren’t just for the great taste.
+Hidden behind section 140, Shake Shack burgers are an iconic Mets tradition – but be prepared to wait in a BIG line.
+There are even options for vegetarians, who simply cannot miss the portobello burger with special sauce.

-Arancini Bros - tucked away in the Promenade Club behind Home Plate at the 400-500 level, this stand serves the best kept secret in Citi Field: flavorful fried rice balls.
-Coming in 6 different varieties, including a dessert Nutella ball, each serving consists of a half-dozen balls of your choice packed playfully in half an egg carton.
-Easy to split and tons of fun, these are the best bite in the park.
+Arancini Bros – tucked away in the Promenade Club behind Home Plate at the 400-500 level, this stand serves the best kept secret in Citi Field: fried rice balls.
+Coming in 6 different varieties (including a dessert Nutella ball), each serving consists of a half-dozen balls of your choice packed playfully in half an egg carton.
+Easy to split and tons of fun, these are another one of my favorite bites in the park.